zlogic/mendix-docs/content/en/docs/refguide/modeling/mendix-ai-assistance/maia-learn.md

 Click **Mendix Core Concepts**, you can start your learning journey with Maia Learn and learn all the basics about domain models, pages, logic, security, and integrations, including how you can apply these core concepts in Studio Pro.

+You can also access additional materials on the topic, such as related documentation or a learning path.

 If you have any questions during the learning journey, you can always click **Ask Maia** and ask your questions in [Maia Chat](/refguide/maia-chat/) for further assistance.

 ## Read More